IanVS/eslint-filtered-fix/README.md

 yarn add --dev eslint-filtered-fix
 ```

-Also ensure that you have a version of ESLint which is `4.2.0` or newer.
+Also ensure that you have a version of ESLint which is `7.0.0` or newer.
+If you need to use an older version of eslint, please use version `0.1.X` of eslint-filtered-fix.

 ## Usage